For over 30 years, we have been working to ensure young people from migrant and refugee backgrounds have every opportunity to succeed.

 CMY was established in 1988 and was the first organisation in Australia to work exclusively with migrant and refugee young people.

 In the mid-1980s, multiculturalism began to emerge as a framework for public policy, and consequently, so did a growing awareness of issues affecting migrant and refugee communities.
-In 1988, the Victorian Government established an Ethnic Youth Issues Network (EYIN) and CMY CEO Carmel Guerra, was employed as the first EYIN Project Officer.

 In 2000, under the auspice of the Australian Multicultural Foundation, the EYIN re-launched itself as the Centre for Multicultural Youth Issues (CMYI).
 The new name reflected the growth of the organisation from a network to becoming a central point of referral, information and research.